bwu62/stat240-revamp/docs/04-data-frames.md

 Several things to note here:

  - Some diagnostic messages will be printed while reading, as well as any warnings/errors if it encounters anything unsual (no errors/warnings are observed here).
  - While reading in, R will try to intelligently guess the data types of each column if they're in a standard format.
-You can see here that since all columns in the CSV were already very neat and written in a standard format (e.g. dates in YYYY-MM-DD, numbers and logicals written in common syntax, missing values written as NA), everything automagically converted: `name` is left as a character, `start` and `stop` parsed to dates, `duration` and `vei` parsed to numeric, and `confirmed` became logical.
+You can see here that since all columns in the CSV were already very neat and written in a standard format (e.g. dates in `YYYY-MM-DD`, numbers and logicals written in common syntax, missing values written as NA), everything automagically converted: `name` is left as a character, `start` and `stop` parsed to dates, `duration` and `vei` parsed to numeric, and `confirmed` became logical.
    - If columns are not written in a standard format, this may not work as well (if at all) and you may need to do more data cleaning yourself, which we will touch on later.
  - You can run just the data frame name again to print the first few rows.
 This is equivalent to running `print(eruptions_recent)`.
    - Printing is often a useful way to double check for errors.
 By default, only the first 10 lines are printed to save space.